CollectionBuilder/collectionbuilder-csv/docs/foot.md

 ---
 ```

-The two includes will be added by "foot.html", after jquery and bootstrap js are loaded.
+The two includes will be added by "foot.html", after bootstrap js is loaded.